Martina Hingis: Personal life

 Hingis was born in Košice, Czechoslovakia (now in Slovakia) as Martina Hingisová, to Melanie Molitorová and Karol Hingis, both of whom were tennis players.
 Molitorová was a professional tennis player who was once ranked tenth among women in Czechoslovakia, and was determined to develop Hingis into a top player as early as pregnancy.
 Her father was ranked as high as 19th in the Czechoslovak tennis rankings.
 Martina Hingis spent her early childhood growing up in the town of Rožnov pod Radhoštěm (now in the Czech Republic).
 Hingis's parents divorced when she was six, and she and her mother defected from Czechoslovakia in 1987 and emigrated to Trübbach (Wartau) in Switzerland when she was seven.
 Her mother remarried to a Swiss man, Andreas Zogg, a computer technician.
 Hingis acquired Swiss citizenship through naturalization.
 Along with her native Czech and German, Hingis speaks English and French.

+Hingis briefly dated Swedish tennis player Magnus Norman, from late May to mid October in 2000.

 Hingis became engaged to Czech tennis player Radek Štěpánek in November 2006, but the couple broke off the engagement in August 2007.
 In December 2009, Hingis became engaged to then-38-year-old Andreas Bieri, a Swiss attorney she had been living with since the summer of 2009, but the couple broke off the engagement in April 2010.

 On 10 December 2010, in Paris, Hingis married then-24-year-old Thibault Hutin, a French equestrian show jumper she had met at a competition in April of that year.
 On 8 July 2013, Hingis told the Swiss newspaper Schweizer Illustrierte the pair had been separated since the beginning of the year.

 On 20 July 2018, Hingis married sports physician Harald Leemann in Switzerland in a secret ceremony at the Grand Resort Bad Ragaz.
 Hingis and Leemann had been in a relationship for almost a year before they got married.
 They were both 37.
 On 30 September 2018 (her 38th birthday) Hingis announced, via social media, her first pregnancy.
 She gave birth to a daughter, Lia, on 26 February 2019.
 The couple divorced in August 2022.